allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

     ```

 ## 6.11.
 Singly vs Doubly linked list
-1. Singly linked list is simplier to implement and uses less memory to store data.
+1. Singly linked list is simpler to implement and uses less memory to store data.
 2. We can't traverse a singly linked list from back to front.
 3. Besides, when we lose the head of the linked list, we will lose the whole linked list.
 4. Singly linked list can be useful when the memory is limited and should be used carefully.